SandipGit04/SandipGit04/README.md

-👋 Hi, I’m @SandipKundu
+- 👋 Hi, I’m @SandipKundu

-👀 I’m interested in the field of Data Science
+- 👀 I’m interested in the field of Data Science.
-🌱 I’m currently learning SQL
+- 🌱 I’m currently learning SQL
-💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...
-📫 How to reach me kundusandip004@gmail.com
+- 📫 How to reach me kundusandip004@gmail.com